microsoft/chart-parts/packages/processing/orchestrator/README.md

 ## Purpose

-This library contains orchestration components for Markable.
+This library contains orchestration components for chart-parts.